-- Be able to accommodate a concrete pad and set back 10 feet from the roadway. - Be ADA-compliant and wheelchair accessible. - Not be next to a guardrail, barrier or fire hydrant. - Not block vehicular traffic. - Comply with all other requirements determined by the local jurisdiction, including local ordinances and design guidelines.
+- Be able to accommodate a concrete pad. - Be ADA-compliant and wheelchair accessible. - Not be next to a guardrail, barrier or fire hydrant. - Not block vehicular traffic. - Comply with all other requirements determined by the local jurisdiction, including local ordinances and design guidelines.